Fitsum-Berhane/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This is a directory for all the functions and nested loops tasks.
+This is a directory for the tasks related to functions and nested loops.